KingVentrix007/kingventrix007.github.io/olympus_tek.md

 ### 2. [HermesScript](https://github.com/KingVentrix007/Text-Game-engine)

 **Description:** Project HermesScript is a Game Engine for Text based games.
-It uses "states" and keywords in a json file to save locations and chartiers for the game, the Free version is limited, but allows the user to quickly crate a simple game, however the free version does contain features of the pro version that will be removed at a later point.
+It uses "states" and keywords in a json file to save locations and characters for the game, the Free version is limited, but allows the user to quickly crate a simple game, however the free version does contain features of the pro version that will be removed at a later point.
 Only the free version is up dor download at the moment

 [//]: # (Add more projects with similar structure)